A-KGeorge/Facebook_clone/README.md

 # Facebook_clone
 This is a clone of Facebook I made as a side project.
-I won't be hosting for copyright reasons.
+I won't be hosting it for copyright reasons.

 To install all packages, go inside the frontend folder and type